 Replacing a garage door isn’t cheap!
 Garage door replacement costs can vary depending on the type and style of door you buy.
-Let AHS help you plan your budget.
+Find out how much a garage door installation costs.

 What Does a Garage Door Replacement Cost?

-If you do not have a warranty, garage doors range in cost from $200 to $4,000 or more, depending on their size, the materials from which they’re made, the workmanship involved in crafting and installing the doors, where you live, and how your house is designed.
-If you live in an HOA, you may be required to install a specific kind of garage door in order to maintain a neighborhood aesthetic.
+If you do not have a home warranty, garage doors range in cost from $600 to $4,100 or more, depending on their size, the materials from which they’re made, the workmanship involved in crafting and installing the doors, where you live, and how your house is designed.
+If you have a homeowners association, you may be required to install a specific kind of garage door in order to maintain a neighborhood aesthetic.

-Do Types and Styles Impact Garage Door Costs?
+How Do Types and Styles Impact Garage Door Installation Costs?

 Homeowners can choose from several types and styles of garage doors, including: